pi-hole/docs/docs/guides/nginx-configuration.md

 ### Notes & Warnings

 - **This is an unsupported configuration created by the community**
+- If you're using Raspbian Buster (debian 10), then you should install 'php7.3-fpm' instead of v7.0, and change all instances of 'php7.0-fpm' to 'php7.3-fpm'.
 - If you're using php5, change all instances of `php7.0-fpm` to `php5-fpm` and change `/run/php/php7.0-fpm.sock` to `/var/run/php5-fpm.sock`
+- The `php7.0-sqlite` package must be installed otherwise Networking and Querying will throw an error that it can't access the database.

 ### Basic requirements